 In the case of women who are suffering from recurrent ovarian cysts, your GP may prescribe oral contraceptive pills, which are designed to stop ovulation and prevent any new cysts from developing.

-Surgery to remove the cyst or the whole ovary.
-If a cyst is large, causing symptoms or appears suspicious for cancer, treatment involves surgery to remove the cyst or the entire ovary.
-In the vast majority of cysts the operation is done via keyhole surgery.
+Where a cyst is large, persistent, causing uncomfortable or painful problems, or appears cancerous, your GP may recommend undergoing surgery to remove the cyst or in some cases, the whole ovary.
+There are two types of surgery which are used to remove ovarian cysts; laparoscopy and laparotomy.
+In the vast majority of cases, the operation is done via laparoscopic keyhole surgery.

 Not all ovarian cysts need removal.
-Functional (follicular) cysts often will resolve spontaneously.
+Functional (follicular) cysts will often resolve spontaneously on their own accord.
 Surgery may be needed if the cysts are persistent or if there are symptoms (see above).
-If there is a suspicion of cancer, urgent surgery is indicated to make a diagnosis and also as treatment.
+If there is a suspicion of cancer, urgent surgery is necessary to make a diagnosis and also to provide treatment.

 Will I lose my ovary?

 Whether the surgery involves removing only the cyst or the entire ovary depends upon your age and what is found during the procedure.
-If malignancy is suspected then the ovary should be removed in order to avoid rupture and spillage of the cyst content.
-In every other case though only the cyst is removed.
+If malignancy is suspected, then the ovary should be removed in order to avoid rupture and spillage of the cyst content.
+In every other case though, only the cyst will be removed.

-It may not be always possible to prevent ovarian cysts, but going on the contraceptive pill may prevent cyst-formation to some degree.
+It may not always be possible to prevent ovarian cysts, but going on the contraceptive pill may prevent cyst-formation to a certain degree.

 After an ovarian cyst is removed, you will not need further tests if you do not develop any symptoms.

-Some types of ovarian cysts, as endometriomas (chocolate cysts) and functional ovarian cysts are more likely to recur than others.
-If you are concerned about recurrent cysts you will require yearly pelvic ultrasound scans.
+However, some types of ovarian cysts, such as endometriomas (chocolate cysts) and functional ovarian cysts, are more likely to recur than others.
+If you are concerned about recurrent cysts you should undergo yearly pelvic ultrasound scans.